-- □ Window = Flow control avoids receiver overrun - □ Need congestion control to avoid network overrun - The sender maintains two windows: Credits from the receiver Congestion window from the network Congestion window is always less than the receiver window - Starts with a congestion window (CWND) of 1 max segment size (MSS) - $\Rightarrow$ Do not disturb existing connections too much. - □ Increase CWND by 1 MSS every time an ack is received - □ Assume CWND is in bytes
+- □ Window = Flow control avoids receiver overrun - Need congestion control to avoid network overrun - ☐ The sender maintains two windows: - Credits from the receiver - Congestion window from the network - The congestion window is always less than the receiver window - □ Starts with a congestion window (CWND) of 1 max segment size (MSS) - \Rightarrow Do not disturb existing connections too much. - ☐ Increase CWND by 1 MSS every time an ack is received - Assume CWND is in bytes

-□You said multiple times that the packet size increases additively in "slow start", but your description only sounds exponential.
+☐ You said multiple times that the packet size increases additively in "slow start," but your description only sounds exponential.
 Could you elaborate more on which ways the system is exponential and which ways it is additive?

+'''

-Window is exponential in Time.
-Increase is additive per ack T=0: W=1In 1st RTT: 1 Ack $\Rightarrow$ W=2 In 2nd RTT: 2 Acks $\Rightarrow$ W=4 In 3rd RTT: 4 Acks $\Rightarrow$ W=8
+The window is exponential in Time.
+The increase is additive per ack T=0: W=1 In 1st RTT: 1 Ack \Rightarrow W=2 In 2^{nd} RTT: 2 Acks \Rightarrow W=4 In 3^{rd} RTT: 4 Acks \Rightarrow W=8

+'''

-□Is window size controlled by the number of ACKs received?
+☐ Is window size controlled by the number of ACKs received?

 No. It is controlled by the window size permitted by the receiver.